 *Conde Nast Gold List 2020

-Not exactly rustic, Mombo Camp is one of Wilderness Safari’s top camps.
+Not exactly rustic, Mombo Camp is one of Wilderness Safari’s best luxury safari lodges.
 The Mombo concession, on Chiefs Island in the Moremi Game Reserve, includes the signature Mombo Camp, as well as Little Mombo.

 Nine suites at Mombo, and three more at Little Mombo, overlook the delta with terraces for watching the incredible birdlife of the area.
 Each suite includes a sitting area, bedroom, bath, inside and outside showers.